1. Why Has Democracy Declined Worldwide in Recent Years?

 The secular worldview is relevant because it is a major – perhaps dominant – form of thought within Liberal America, and thus also in its political arm, the Democratic Party.
 And when the Force of Fascism took over the Republican Party, America was necessarily compelled to rely on America’s only other major political force, i.e. the Democratic Party.

 So the question arises as to why that “immune system” proved so ineffective in countering the rising Fascist Force.
 Why was it that the fascist component of the Republican Party could reap the rewards of increasing power for bad behavior that should have been punished?

-Those failures, I propose, have been largely a function of the inability of large parts of the secular culture to not understanding some fundamental realities of the human world that the religious traditions had provided a way of comprehending.
+Those failures, I propose, have been largely a function of the inadequacy of large parts of the secular worldview for understanding WHAT WE’RE UP AGAINST; a worldview that fails to recognize some fundamental realities of the human world that the religious traditions had provided a way of comprehending.